Ishkq in Paris

 Ishkq in Paris is a 2013 Indian Hindi-language romance film starring Preity Zinta, Rhehan Malliek and Isabelle Adjani, directed by Prem Raj, produced by Zinta and co-written by Raj and Zinta.
-Initially set for release on 21 September 2012, the film was postponed multiple times before finally being released on 24 May 2013.
+Initially set for release on 21 September 2012, the film's release was postponed multiple times before finally being released on 24 May 2013.

 Plot

 The story starts with a narration of Paris and its symbolism of love.
 Marie Elise is the narrator who says you can be in love but never find love or a lover here in Paris.
 A Parisian reads a script of a play as follows: Ishkq is the name of a girl who was born in Paris (Preity Zinta) and doesn't believe in deep love.
 All she wants is no commitments in the relationship and wants to be free.
 She is a photographer and playwright.
 Akash Kapoor, Cash with an A (Rhehan Malliek), and his friend Karan, who comes to see him off, are seen running on the railway station because they might miss the last train to Paris when the narrator says that Akash doesn't know that he will regret it if he doesn't leave this train.
 Karan invites Akash to his wedding but Akash is not sure about going.
 Akash enters the train and meets a girl who understands Hindi.
 The girl is Ishkq.
 They flirt around and have wine on the train to Paris.
 Ishkq says that she was roaming in Rome for the weekend because she loves being served by men and Italian waiters, to be specific, and guesses if Akash is Gujarati.
 Akash introduces and says he is from Delhi, Funjabi (Punjabi), and moved to London a year ago.
 He missed his flight to London, so catching this train to Paris and next morning to London.